Grizedale forest walks

 Gruffalo trail Grizedale Forest

 We also love the sculpture trails in Grizedale forest and the amazing adventure playground.
-I hope that I have done enough to convince you to read on even if you came here looking for a Gruffalo Trail at Grizedale forest.

 Both Orrest head and Whinlatter forest are suitable for pushchairs but they are both steep uphill walks.
 There are far more options for on the level, pram-friendly walks in Grizedale forest.
-If I’ve convinced you that you’ll still have a great family walk without the Gruffalo, read on to find out everything you need to know about Grizedale forest walks with kids.

 Pram-friendly walks in Grizedale forest

-The Grizedale forest trails around the visitors centre are all perfectly suited to prams and pushchairs.
+The Grizedale forest trails around the visitor centre are all perfectly suited to prams and pushchairs.
 There are a few almost entirely flat trails and the paths are all wide and relatively smooth.
 There are trails of different length including a few that are relatively flat and about 1 mile long each.

 Ridding wood trail is a 1 mile/1.5 km trail nearest to the main car park.
 This trail is really good for prams and toddlers.
 It’s pretty flat, short and includes lots of points of interest for kids.
 There are bridges (big and small), little huts to hide in and a fair few sculptures.